McGill Timber Structures Group

 Mohammed earned a B.S. in Civil Engineering from Ain Shams University (ASU), Egypt, and an M.S. in Structural and Earthquake Engineering from the University of Nevada, Reno (UNR).
 He subsequently served as a lecturer at UNR and gained professional experience as an EIT-certified structural engineer at Thyssenkrupp in Egypt and Thornton Tomasetti in New York.
 His research at UNR centered on UHPC, leading to publications and conference presentations.
 Active in student leadership, he led seismic design teams at ASU and UNR and now contributes to the EERI Seismic Design Competition as a chair, helping to shape rules and judge international teams.
 At McGill-TSG, he is co-supervised by Professors Matiyas Bezabeh and Colin Rogers, working on performance-based design of innovative timber–steel hybrid buildings under wind and earthquake multi-hazard loads.

-Research: Performance-based design of innovative timber-steel hybrid buildings under wind and earthquake multi-hazard loads
+PhD research: Performance-based design of innovative timber-steel hybrid buildings under wind and earthquake multi-hazard loads

 Supervisor: Professor Matiyas Bezabeh